bu-bioinfo/bf751/index.md

 Apply mathematical models to further your own understanding of molecular biology

+Recognize assumptions versus facts in the rationalization and discussion of scientific findings.

+Connect experimental design (and statistical analysis) and input dataset to reliable output of end bioinformatic analysis (i.e. how to tell reliable data is going in so that a reliable data is coming out)

 Recognize that science relies on teamwork, and that the lone genius model of science is actually an exception, not a rule

-Recognize assumptions versus facts in the rationalization and discussion of scientific findings.
+Associate scientists from all groups and backgrounds with the history of research in biochemistry and molecular biology.

 ### Course Description: